Schoolyard Habitats® Program

 - Aldo Leopold

-The Schoolyard Habitats® Program was formally created in 1995 by the National Wildlife Federation as an extension of the Backyard Wildlife Habitat Program to focus specifically on assisting schools, teachers, students and community members in the use of school grounds as learning sites for wildlife conservation and cross-curricular learning.
+The Schoolyard Habitats® Program focuses specifically on the use of school grounds as learning sites for wildlife conservation and cross-curricular learning.
 NWF recognizes the on-going efforts of schools across the country through a certification process.
 Certified schools provide essential habitat for wildlife, as well as use these sites as teaching tools integrated into the curriculum.
-To date, NWF has certified more than 1000 schools nation-wide!
-South Carolina has more than 150 certified schools across the state - the second highest number in the nation!
+To date, NWF has certified more than 1000 schools nation-wide, and more than 200 of those are in South Carolina!

 Creating a Habitat